bbauska/UofM-Intro-HTML5/README.md

 </p>

 With free services, you really have little or no control over your domain name.
-So if you go and look at some other people&apos;'s, particularly from your school, your work, things where people are not really there just for the domain name is you&apos;'re going to see things like wix dot whatever dot whatever, and then your name.
+So if you go and look at some other people&apos;s, particularly from your school, your work, things where people are not really there just for the domain name is you&apos;re going to see things like wix dot whatever dot whatever, and then your name.

-You&apos;'re going to have limited tools.
-Sometimes when you pay for a site, you&apos;'re going to be able to have email registration, different things like that.
-Free services don&apos;'t want to give you too much freedom because they&apos;'re a little worried about what you&apos;'re going to do.
+You&apos;re going to have limited tools.
+Sometimes when you pay for a site, you&apos;re going to be able to have email registration, different things like that.
+Free services don&apos;t want to give you too much freedom because they&apos;re a little worried about what you&apos;re going to do.

-Probably the worst part about free services is that there&apos;'s a lot of advertising and redirects.
-If somebody goes to your site and makes the smallest little typo, rather than getting a nice friendly warning, they&apos;'re probably going to be redirected to somebody trying to sell something.
+Probably the worst part about free services is that there&apos;s a lot of advertising and redirects.
+If somebody goes to your site and makes the smallest little typo, rather than getting a nice friendly warning, they&apos;re probably going to be redirected to somebody trying to sell something.

 The nice part about free services is that they have a very familiar look and feel across all of them.
-If you sign up for one service and learn how to do your hosting on it, you can pretty much rest assured that you&apos;'re going to be able to manipulate your files on any other free service as well.
+If you sign up for one service and learn how to do your hosting on it, you can pretty much rest assured that you&apos;re going to be able to manipulate your files on any other free service as well.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->